Chapter 29 : 28- The Militia, The Order and The Army

 “I’ve been contacted by most of the Order lately.”
 Kingsley said, staring at the old paper on Harry’s desk.
 “You know, Dedalus, Hestia, Sturgis, Abeforth, the old crowd.
 They’ve all offered their assistance should we need it.”
 Harry nodded, though his thoughts were mainly on Cecilia Lox.
 Kingsley’s eyes flicked back to Harry and he was now eyeing him curiously, as though wandering his reaction to what he had to say next.

 “You know” He said eventually.
-“You and I both know of another group of wizards who would be more than willing to fight for you.”
+“You and I both know of another group of Wizards and Witches who would be more than willing to fight for you.”
 Harry stared at his desk.
 He didn’t even need to ask who Kingsley was talking about.
 “I think you underestimate your friends, Harry.”

 There was a knock at the door and one of Kingsley’s secretaries pocked her head around the door.

 “Minister, Professor McGonagall is here to see you.”

 “Thank you, Maggie.”
 Kingsley said getting to his feet.
 “I think it’s noble that you wish to keep your friends out of harm’s way.
 I respect and admire you more than you could know and I think you are the perfect choice to Head the Aurors but, I must say, you have always had a habit of pushing those who are close to you away when they are so willing to help and could do so effectively.”
 Harry didn’t reply.
 “Just think about it.”
 Kingsley added and indicating the old Prophet on Harry’s desk, said “Selwyn’s got his army, Harry, now you need yours.”
 And with that, Kingsley left the office.